 Colorado State Forest Service Leads FIA Process in Colorado

-Colorado is the first state in the Rocky Mountain Region where leadership of the IW-FIA process has been assumed by a state agency.
+Colorado is the first state in the Rocky Mountain Region where leadership of the Interior West-FIA process has been assumed by a state agency.
 Here the FIA Program is funded by the USDA Forest Service and conducted on the ground by Colorado State Forest Service personnel.
 Plots on all land ownership types around the state are randomly selected for possible sampling of current forest health conditions.

 Private Landowner Participation Helps Foresters Monitor Statewide Forest Health